 Temperature & Humidity Preferences:

 Your ZZ plant needs minimal water.
-In fact, you’ll only need to water your ZZ plant every three weeks to one month.
+You’ll only need to water your ZZ plant every three weeks to one month.
 You may need to water more often if the plant receives more light exposure.
-Let the soil completely dry between waterings and don’t give in to the temptation to over-water.
+Let the soil completely dry between waterings, and don’t give in to the temptation to over-water.
 This plant grows slowly and needs minimal hydration to keep its lively appearance.

 Unsurprisingly, your Zamioculcas zamiifolia plant is also tolerant of minimal feeding conditions.
 In fact, the plant does not need much fertilizer, if any, to stay happy.
-If you’d like, you can use a half-strength fertilizer to feed the ZZ plant one or two times per year during warmer months.
+If you’d like, you can use a half-strength fertilizer to feed the ZZ plant once or twice a year during warmer months.

 Luckily, you won’t have to worry too much about pruning your ZZ plant.
-However, if you notice any wilting or yellowing leaves, or dying stems, you may remove them carefully with a pair of shears.
+However, if you notice any wilting, yellowing leaves, or dying stems, you may remove them carefully with a pair of shears.

-Since this species is considered toxic to humans, we recommend wearing gardening gloves when pruning your ZZ plant to avoid skin irritation.
+Since this species is considered toxic to humans, we recommend wearing gardening gloves to avoid skin irritation when pruning your ZZ plant.
 Remember to wash your hands after handling any part of your ZZ plant.

 Division